saugkim/fullstack2025_LUT_project/readme.md

 # Adding Editing/updating deleting notes and fetching nodes by logged-in user

 My project is built on top of the Brad's MERN authentiation starter project below.
-My app includes the following in addition to the Brad's MERN authentication base work.
+My app includes the followings in addition to the Brad's MERN authentication base work.

- - React fronted to Create-Read-Update-Delete note for logged-in user
+ - React frontend to Create-Read-Update-Delete note for logged-in user
  - two different views for note collection
-        - route for simple list of notes (all notes, one line each note) and create new one
+        - route for simple list of notes (all notes, one line each note) and create new note
         - route for detail of the note (single note) - edit, update & delete